Worship with us

-On Sundays, there are often two services, with an extra service of Holy Communion each quarter.
-However, at present we only have Sunday evening services on alternate Sundays.
+On Sundays, there are often two services, although, at present we only have Sunday evening services on alternate Sundays.
 On the Sundays when we do not have an evening service we are invited to worship at South Parade church in Sutton Coldfield.

 On Wednesday mornings we have a regular midweek service, sometimes with a visiting preacher.

 On Monday mornings between 9.30 and 10.00 there is a prayer meeting in church where everyone who can make it is invited to join us and pray for those in need.

 On Monday afternoons at 2.00 pm our Monday Fellowship meets both for fellowship and in worship and everyone is welcome.